skrivov/agentic-blog-writer-nextjs/lib/README.md

 - Agentic Workflow examples using [LangGraph.js](https://langchain-ai.github.io/langgraphjs/#langgraph-platform)
 - Built on top of  [Tailwind Next.js Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog).
 - Currently, four workflows are implemented: Basic, Chain of Thought, Writer-Critic, and Deep Research
+- **Limitation:** Rebuilding Contentlayer in production is currently not working reliably.
+The best approach is to use the AiEditor in development mode locally, save changes to your local Git repository, and then push those changes.

 ## My Code